aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 ## Step 4: Specify Output Path

-Define the output path for the PDF file.
+Provide the full file system path where the resulting PDF should be saved.

 ```csharp
 MyDir = MyDir + "conic_pyramid_out.pdf";